-Sarai is accusing Abram for the situation.
+Sarai is accusing Abram of the situation.
 See how a woman can change as per the situation.
 She was the one initiated to give her Egyptian slave as a wife to Abram.
-When thing went out of control she is accusing Abram for the situation.
+When thing went out of control she is accusing Abram of the situation.
 Abram, who proved his ability to produce a child, happily replied to Sarai.

 “Your slave is in your hands, ” Abram said.
 “Do with her whatever you think best.”
 Then Sarai mistreated Hagar; so she fled from her.

 The situation could have been opposite if Hagar failed to conceive a child for Abram.
 When you are in doubt, do not take hasty steps to prove yourself.
 Just like Sarai did.
 We may end up in trouble.
 Sarai brought trouble for herself by giving her maid to her husband.
 Anyway, Abram is happy now.
 He proved that he is worthy and able to produce decedents.
 The uncertainties and confusion removed.
 It is evident that Sarai is not able to conceive a child.
 It is a painful reality for Sarai.

 Often times we are like Sarai.
 We want to prove ourselves worthy.
 When the test comes we find ourselves in trouble.
 So it is better for us to be humble and wait for the time of God.
 God is there.
 He is worthy to fulfill his promises.
 Do not go after our own thoughts or imaginations.
 When the right time comes, He will do wonders in our life.